The Kids in the Hall: Television show

-The series The Kids in the Hall debuted as a one-hour pilot special which aired on HBO and CBC Television in 1988, and began airing as a regular weekly series on both services in 1989.
+The series The Kids in the Hall debuted as a one-hour pilot special which aired on HBO and CBC Television in 1988 and began airing as a regular weekly series on both services in 1989.
 The regular series premiered July 21, 1989, on HBO, and September 14 on CBC.
 In the United States, the first three seasons were on HBO before it moved to CBS in 1993, where it stayed for two more seasons airing late Friday nights.
 CBC aired the show for the whole duration of its run.

 In March 2020, it was announced that the series would return with an eight-episode season, on Amazon Prime Video.
 The series features all five members, bringing back some of the show's classic characters and skits, and is executive-produced by Lorne Michaels.
 The revived series is billed as "the first Canadian Amazon Original series".
 The revival was released on May 13, 2022.

 Brain Candy

-After the show ended its run, the troupe came together to produce a movie, Brain Candy, featuring a few characters from the show and many new ones.
-Although not a commercial success, the movie developed a cult following with their devoted fans.
+After the show ended its run, the troupe came together to produce a film, Brain Candy, featuring a few characters from the show and many new ones.
+Although not a commercial success, the film developed a cult following with their devoted fans.